MacEwan University

-MacEwan University is a public undergraduate university located in the downtown core of Edmonton, Alberta, Canada.

-Formerly a two-year college, in 2009, it became Alberta's sixth university.
-MacEwan University offers ten baccalaureate degrees, one applied degree and 43 diploma and certificate programs.
-In addition, MacEwan University serves as the largest transfer-in post-secondary institution in Alberta.
-The university's four faculties and two schools offer programming in fine arts and communications, health and community studies, liberal arts and sciences, engineering, physical education, nursing, and business.

-The university also offers non-credit professional and personal development courses on a part-time basis, in addition to programming for university preparation and English-as-a-Second-Language courses.

-Its student body is more than 60% female, with more than 12,000 full-time students in credit programs and just over 19,000 students across all credit- and non-credit programs.
+Grant MacEwan University, commonly known as MacEwan University, is a public university located in downtown Edmonton, Alberta, Canada.
+Originally established as a community college which was named in honor of Dr. Grant MacEwan, 9th Lieutenant Governor of Alberta in 1971, Grant MacEwan College officially transitioned into a university in 2009 under the Post-Secondary Learning Act.
+While the university's name was rebranded as MacEwan University for public communication and marketing purposes in 2013, its official name remains Grant MacEwan University.
+MacEwan university offers a wide range of programs and is home to six faculties and schools, providing nearly 60 programs including baccalaureate degrees, certificates, diplomas, post-diplomas and university transfer programs.

 History

-Established in 1971 as Grant MacEwan Community College, the institution was named after Dr. J. W. Grant MacEwan, author, educator and former lieutenant governor of Alberta.
+Established in 1971 as Grant MacEwan Community College, the institution was named after Dr. J. W. Grant MacEwan, author, educator and at the time the lieutenant governor of Alberta.
 The college was established by the Government of Alberta to fill a perceived need for college-level programs that focused on career development.
 Initial educational offerings included one and two-year certificate and diploma programs.

 In 1988, the college was granted approval to offer university transfer credit.
 In 2004, MacEwan became an accredited degree-granting institution offering its first baccalaureate degrees.
 On September 24, 2009, the institution became Alberta's sixth university and was officially renamed Grant MacEwan University.
 In September 2013, the university officially re-branded itself as "MacEwan University" for all public communication and marketing purposes; legally, the name remains Grant MacEwan University.

 In February 2019, MacEwan University was officially named an Undergraduate University in the Post-Secondary Learning Act.